-Mother's Day is a special day honouring mothers and it's celebrated in loads of countries throughout the world - but in Britain it's also known as Mothering Sunday.
+Mother's Day is a special day honouring mothers and it's celebrated in loads of countries throughout the world.
+It is also known as Mothering Sunday in the UK.

-During the Middle Ages the custom developed of allowing people who had moved away from where they grew up to come back and visit their home churches, and their mothers, on the fourth Sunday of the Christian festival of Lent.
+During the Middle Ages, the custom developed of allowing people who had moved away from where they grew up to come back to visit their home or 'mother' churches, and their mothers, on the fourth Sunday of the Christian festival of Lent.

 This became Mothering Sunday in Britain.
 As the dates of Lent vary each year, so does the date of Mothering Sunday.

 Although it's often called Mother's Day in the UK, it has no connection with the American Mother's Day.